caseyshields/Trauma-Informed-Yoga-Web/experiments/webdesign.md

  - https://labs.jensimmons.com/2017/01-011.html
  - https://www.youtube.com/watch?v=qNtJ5p3h2A4

 An oldie but goldie.
-Shows how CSS can be totally separate from content.While not as popular a philosophy nowadays because of how modern component frameworks are scoped, I really like the (possibly utopian) idea of Markup being purely semantic and designers still being able to do absolutely anything with it;
+Shows how CSS can be totally separate from content.
+While not as popular a philosophy nowadays because of how modern component frameworks are scoped, I really like the (possibly utopian) idea of Markup being purely semantic and designers still being able to do absolutely anything with it;
  - https://www.csszengarden.com/

 Code pen is a neat place to try out css.
 Here is a typography designer with amazing demos;